We hope you're excited about receiving your plant! Here are instructions for your plant:

 1. Carefully remove your plant from the box.

-2. Remove the tape around the plant.
+2. Remove the tape around the plant and transplant into a larger container using premium potting soil.

 A great deal of care has been taken to package your plants.
 Still, it has been in a dark box for two or three days and possibly exposed to extreme temperatures.
 Your plants may look a little wilted or dry, but this is not uncommon and nothing to be concerned about.
 With proper watering, your plants will rejuvenate themselves.